right9code/right9ov/01 - BACKEND/_DummyPDF/The Passport -- Chase Hughes -- ( WeLib.org )/The Passport -- Chase Hughes -- ( WeLib.md

 ## The Sound Of Music

 We were in the video store last week and I saw that movie on the shelf.
 My friend said she hadn't seen it in a long time, so we bought it.
 As soon as we got back to my house, she ran into the living room and started singing that 'My Favorite Things' song and dancing all over the place like a complete idiot.
-(Body language demo) I busted out my camera real quick (body language demo) and I made a
+(Body language demo) I busted out my camera real quick (body language demo) and I made a video of her singing and dancing all over my house.

----

-THE PASSPORT

-video of her singing and dancing all over my house.
 I posted it on that video website and emailed her a link to it.
 I wrote the title as 'A Hot Girl Singing' and she got so pissed off when she saw it had been viewed like a thousand times.
 I told her I would delete it, but I think she likes it.
 Girls are such dorks.

 The Koala Bear